 Heartbeat of Struggle: The Revolutionary Life of Yuri Kochiyama – Diane C. Fujino

-Fujino’s biography of Yuri as she was known to those who knew her, takes a close look at the life of the iconic figure, her husband Bill and their six children.
-The family becomes a fixture in the struggle for civil rights and operates out of their apartment in New York City.
+Kochiyama’s story begins in San Pedro, California and her youth is centered around the detainment camps for Japanese Americans during World War II.
+The experience would never leave her or millions of Japanese who struggled to be accepted in the United States as suspicions about their loyalty to Japan mounted.
+Her internment in Jerome, Arkansas may have possibly been the spark that resulted in a life-long pursuit of justice and equality.
+As she matures to adulthood, she meets her husband Bill and the couple would produce six children.
+The Kochiyama family settled in New York City and became a fixture in the struggle for civil rights, operating out of their apartment in Manhattan.
 Fujino met personally with Kochiyama, her family and those who knew her, conducting interviews and recording the memories about her life.
 The end result is an incredible biography of an incredible woman who’s life story is as American as the reader could possibly ask for.

-She was a native of San Pedro, California and was contained in the detainment camps for Japanese Americans in Jerome, Arkansas during the second World War.
-Her fateful encounter with Malcolm X at the Downstate Medical Center protest took her life in a new direction and allowed her to fulfill the destiny that awaited her.
-Her efforts on behalf of the movement have earned her a place on the list of those who went above and beyond in the struggle for equality.
-The book is both inspiring and encouraging and her story allows us to see the good in humanity and in ourselves.
+Yuri’s fateful encounter with Malcolm X at the Downstate Medical Center protest took her life in a new direction and allowed her to fulfill the destiny that awaited her.
+Her efforts on behalf of the movement have earned her a place on the list of those who frequently went above and beyond.
+Her story is inspiring, encouraging and allows us to see the good in humanity.
 Horace Mann once said that we should “be ashamed to die until you have won a victory for humanity”.
-This is never more true than in the life of the late Yuri Kochiyama who’s life story should be required reading in all schools across the United States.
-Diane Fujino has done a great service to her memory and provided us with this gift that allows Yuri’s memory to live forever.
+This is never more true than in the life of the late Yuri Kochiyama, who’s life should be studied in every school in the United States.
+The amount of work undertaken by the family is nothing short of staggering and their doors were seemingly always open.
+But they never complained and continued to press forward.
+The recollections given to Fujino are simply awe inspiring but critical in giving the most accurate picture of a forgotten icon.

 “Life is not what you alone make it.
 Life is the input of everyone who touched your life and every experience that entered it.
 We are all part of one another” – Yuri Kochiyama